SoFi Card Review

 Extra rewards points can be had by signing up for direct deposit, activating a SoFi Money debit card, setting up bill pay, and other banking/investing account actions.

-The SoFi Credit Card, issued through the Bank of Missouri, is a World Elite Mastercard, which comes with fancy-pants stuff like access to concierge services, profesh travel services, Priceless golf experiences, hotel and car rental upgrades, savings on private jets (oh hey, friend).
+The SoFi Unlimited 2% Credit Card, issued through the Bank of Missouri, is a World Elite Mastercard, which comes with fancy-pants stuff like access to concierge services, profesh travel services, Priceless golf experiences, hotel and car rental upgrades, savings on private jets (oh hey, friend).
 Less show-offy but still useful: ID theft and zero liability protection, global emergency services and cell phone protection ($800 max per claim, two claims per year).

 What we don't like